 The Northwest Local School District has the opportunity to receive Federal Medicaid dollars through a program called the Ohio Medicaid School Program (MSP).
-Through this program, school districts can receive Medicaid dollars for services such as Speech, Audiology, Physical Therapy, Occupational Therapy, Nursing, Psychology, of these services and the student has current Medicaid insurance coverage.
+Through this program, school districts can receive Medicaid dollars for services such as Speech, Audiology, Physical Therapy, Occupational Therapy, Nursing, Psychology, Counseling, and Social Work services.
+The district can receive funding when a student receives one or more of these services and the student has current Medicaid insurance coverage.
 In the process of billing Medicaid for these services, certain billing information must be shared with the Ohio Department of Medicaid.
-Before the district can submit claim data for Medicaid billing purposes, we must obtain a signed Parental
+Before the district can submit claim data for Medicaid billing purposes, we must obtain a signed Parental Consent to Share Information and Access Medicaid.